Personal Core Values: The Definitive Guide + Values Flashcards

-Finding values that you hold dear is a discovery process.
-It can take some hunting to discern what they truly are.
+Finding your core values is a discovery process.
+It can take time to discern what they truly are.

 This values exercise can be done alone, but it is also a good values exercise for groups if you want to do it at work or with friends (this makes it more fun too!).

-Whatever you use, whether it is a list of core values or a deck of values cards, it doesn’t need to have all of the values in the world.
+Whatever you use, whether it is a list of core values or the values flash cards, it doesn’t need to have all of the values in the world.

 It just needs to have enough personal values to start the conversation (and, if you feel like a value that is important to you is missing, you can just add it!)

-The first round is the easiest, as it is a simple, quick, yes-no-yes-no run through of the deck or list.
-This round is where you make quick choices on whether each value sounds like you or not.
+This first round through the list is where you make quick choices on whether each value sounds like you or not.
 All it takes is a simple, “is this me? yes or no.”

 If it’s a yes, put it in the yes pile, if it’s a no, put it in the no pile.
 Don’t worry about spending too much time on each value - just go with your gut.

-After that first round, pick up the "yes" pile and go back through them again.
+After the first time through the values, look at your "yes" pile and go back through them again.
 Take a little more time with each card to narrow down the list of core values further.

-After you go through it a second time, you just repeat the process!
-You keep doing this until you narrow down the list to the values you hold most dear.
+After you go through your list a second time, just repeat the process and keep doing so until you have narrowed down your list of the values to those you hold most dear!